 e.
 The cameras cover roadways, car parks, buildings, the interior of security vehicles, vulnerable public facing offices, academic buildings and licensed premises.

 f.
-Images are recorded locally within departments or centrally on servers in Digital, Data and Technology Group (DD&T) communications rooms; they are all viewable centrally by Security staff.
-In addition, a limited number of authorised users have the facility to monitor cameras sited within their own areas of responsibility to monitor legal compliance (bars managers), safety (laboratory superintendents) and misuse of equipment (Estates managers).
+Images are recorded locally within departments or centrally on servers in Digital, Data and Technology Group (DD&T) communications rooms, images for the body worn cameras are temporarily stored on system controllers located in the Control Room in Wessex House; they are all viewable centrally by Security staff.
+In addition, a limited number of authorised users* have the facility to monitor cameras sited within their own areas of responsibility to monitor legal compliance (bars managers), safety (laboratory superintendents) and misuse of equipment (Campus Infrastructure managers).